Search

 5. Find and share information: As previously mentioned, doing something as simple as watching a movie where one of the characters has the same issues as you can be very beneficial.
 Alternatively, find and print some information on the subject, so your partner can find out more.

-6. Be proactive: If you have a mental health illness that might affect your partner’s life, be willing to try therapy.
+6. Be proactive: If you have a mental health illness that might affect your partner’s life, be willing to consider therapy if this feels like the right time for you.
 This shows them that you are actively working towards a healthy mind.
+Learn more about what to expect from therapy sessions if you are new to this.

 If you are reading this post because you think your loved one is struggling with mental health and want to know how to talk to them, here are our tips for approaching someone with mental health issues.
-For more information or help, you can book a free 15-minute telephonic consultation with us here.
+For more information or help, you can learn about psychological issues, talking therapy or get started with your therapy journey here.